8 Best Outdoor BBQ Grill Brands of 2024

 Electric Grills

-Electric grills are great if you live in a smaller space like an apartment.
+Electric grills are great in a smaller space like an apartment.
 They do not take up much room, and there is no need for propane or charcoal.

-That said, they do not come in large sizes and do not give food a distinct flavor like charcoal or pellet grills.
+They do not come in large sizes nor give food a distinct flavor like charcoal or pellet grills.

 Pros and Cons of Electric Grills